CHAOS-Community/CHAOS-API-Documentation/source/API.rst

        :auth Write_permission: you need to have write-permissions to the MetadataSchema
        :param metadataSchemaGUID: the GUID of the schema to update
        :param name: a new (or the same) name for schema
-       :param xml: a new (or the same) XML for the schema
+       :param schemaXml: a new (or the same) XML for the schema
        :rtype: The GUID of the updated MetadataSchema

     .. action:: Create